 How to buy intellectual property that belonged to a dissolved company and now belongs to the Crown.

-The Bona Vacantia division (BVD) of the Treasury Solicitor’s department deals with intellectual property previously owned by a dissolved company which now belongs to the Crown.
+The Bona Vacantia division (BVD) of the Government Legal Department deals with intellectual property previously owned by a dissolved company which now belongs to the Crown.

 BVD can sell bona vacantia intellectual property for its open market value.

 BVD will not transfer bona vacantia intellectual property to you for less than the minimum consideration set out below plus costs.

 They will not transfer intellectual property with any title guarantee or provide any representations or warranties in connection with it (either express or implied).

 This means that when BVD sell rights they do not give any guarantee or assurance that the Crown has the legal right to sell them or provide any assurance about past disputes or other matters that might be relevant to a purchaser.
 You will have to deal with any subsequent disputes that may arise.

 If an offer is made to sell intellectual property it will not include any goodwill that may be associated with it.

 When you approach BVD, you do so on the basis that there is no guarantee that BVD will sell the intellectual property to you because BVD will always make their own independent assessment of the correct manner of disposal and who to sell it to (if anyone).

 Buy intellectual property from the Treasury Solicitor